Avoiding penalty taxes on retirement plans.

 Limits on contributions.

-First, individual retirement accounts (IRAs) have a specific limit on how much you can contribute in a given year.
-(For 2017, the limit is $5,500; if you’re age 50 or older, however, you can increase that amount by $1,000).
+First, it should be noted that individual retirement accounts (IRAs) have a specific limit on how much you can contribute in a given year.
+(For 2018, the limit is $5,500; if you’re age 50 or older, however, you can increase that amount by $1,000).

 If your regular contributions exceed this limit, you may be subject to an annual 6% excess-contributions penalty tax.